 Travelers from out of town may not be familiar with the way taxes and tips affect New York City price tags.
 Check here for information about taxes and gratuities in New York City.

 New York City features restroom facilities that you can use while you're out and about sightseeing.
 See our roundup of public restrooms for some helpful tips.

 Additional Resources and Services

 Below are links to NYC & Company members whose services can help you make the most of your leisure or business trip to the City.

-New York City is a fantastic spot to tie the knot—and now that marriage equality is law throughout New York State, all loving couples can exchange vows in the five boroughs.
+New York City is a fantastic spot to tie the knot—and now that marriage equality is law throughout US, all loving couples can exchange vows in the five boroughs.
 Here are answers to some frequently asked questions about marriage.
 To start planning your New York nuptials, visit our page with information about the Manhattan Marriage Bureau and our slideshow of citywide wedding venues.